vaclavsvejcar/svejcar-dev/content/drafts/2019-11-14-troubles-with-future.md

 task1.runSyncUnsafe() // executes the task, synchronously (blocking operation)
 ```

 _Monix_ also provides fine grained control over how the `Task` will be executed.
-By using various implementations of `Scheduler`, you can choose _where_ the `Task` will be executed (fixed thread pool, etc.) and using the various `runXY` methods, you can tell _how_ the task will be executed (synchronously, asynchronously, with delay, etc).
+By using various implementations of `Scheduler`, you can choose _where_ the `Task` will be executed (fixed _thread pool_, etc.) and using the various `runXY` methods, you can tell _how_ the task will be executed (synchronously, asynchronously, with delay, etc).
 See the [official documentation][web:monix_execution] for more details.

-Let's now check if using `Task` instead of `Future` can solve the issues we had above.
+Let's check if using `Task` for same scenarios can solve the issues we had with `Future`.

 ## Preserves referential transparency
 As shown earlier, `Future` breaks rules of _referential transparency_, which might lead to some surprising errors, mainly if `Future` performs some _side effects_.
 Let's compare it with `Task`.